Skip to content

 Message Authentication

 Message authentication allows you to verify whether an email originates from where it claims to come from.
-Sophos Email Security uses DMARC, SPF, and DKIM to do this.
+Sophos Email uses DMARC, SPF, and DKIM to do this.

 For more information on the order in which authentications are carried out in different scenarios, see Sequence of Message Authentication.